“I really didn’t believe it could happen in Lebanon – or anywhere”

 A state of emergency

-The situation in Lebanon was already complex, with the country struggling with a severe economic decline, constant electricity shortages, and the coronavirus pandemic.
+The situation in Lebanon was already complex, with the country struggling with a severe economic decline, constant electricity shortages, and the Covid-19 pandemic.
 “The whole situation has been quite grim for the past few months, and this just [made] everything worse,” said Tala.
 “The country has been really paralysed with the coronavirus situation because a lot of sectors have had to close.

 I DON'T KNOW WHAT THE COUNTRY WOULD DO WITHOUT THE LEBANESE RED CROSS.

 Lebanon had been due to enter a complete lockdown in the days following the explosion, in an attempt to curb the spread of the virus.
-Instead, the country finds itself in a state of emergency.
+Instead, the country found itself in a state of emergency.

 In the hours after the explosion, the Lebanese Red Cross sent all of its emergency medical support staff to the scene, with more than 75 ambulances and 375 medical responders rushing to help evacuate and treat the injured.
 Many people had to be taken to hospitals outside of Beirut.

-How you can help now
+How you can help

 “Whatever people can do to help, I would be grateful,” said Tala.
 “Even if they cannot donate, please circulate the link.
 The role of the Red Cross and the importance of them in the country is beyond words.”